MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 An activation request can be redirected multiple times.
 Instance A could redirect to instance B, which could in turn redirect to instance C. Windows App SDK apps taking advantage of this functionality must guard against circular redirection - if C redirects to A in the example above, there is a potential infinite activation loop.
 It is up to the app to determine how to handle circular redirection depending on what makes sense for the workflows that app supports.

-### Activation Events
+### Activation events

 In order to handle reactivation, the app can register for an Activated event.

 - **UWP**: The event passes an [IActivatedEventArgs](/uwp/api/windows.applicationmodel.activation.iactivatedeventargs) to the app.
-- **Windows App SDK**: The event passes a `Microsoft.Windows.AppLifecycle.AppActivationArguments` instance to the app, which contains one of the `-ActivatedEventArgs` instances.
+- **Windows App SDK**: The event passes a [Microsoft.Windows.AppLifecycle.AppActivationArguments](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appactivationarguments) instance to the app, which contains one of the `-ActivatedEventArgs` instances.

 ## Examples